 The specific aim of the Young Adult collection is to provide a wide range of materials that can be used to promote a life-long pleasure and interest in reading and to introduce adolescents to the world of adult literature by relating to their recreational and informational needs and the world in which they live.
 Recognizing that adolescence is a period of rapid physical, mental, and emotional growth, and taking into account the many levels of sophistication and maturity of this age group, materials are selected which vary in format, content, and reading difficulty.
 In order to provide for readers of different abilities and backgrounds, materials include readable and relevant adult and children’s materials as well as those produced specifically for teenagers.
 Materials for young adults are selected with a view to helping young people understand their own development and responsibilities, and providing a basis for informed decisions.

-The specific aim of the Children’s collection is to provide print and non-print materials which will anticipate and meet the diversified needs, interests, tastes, and backgrounds of boys and girls.
+The specific aim of the Children’s collection is to provide print and non-print materials which will anticipate and meet the diversified needs, interests, tastes, and backgrounds of children.
 These materials should: provide enjoyment for children, inspire and cultivate in children a love of books and reading; help children know more about themselves and their world; prepare children for thoughtful participation in social and political affairs; stimulate children’s creative powers and appreciation of beauty; stimulate children to develop their mental capacities, meet the personal informational need of children; and help children recognize a broad spectrum of moral and social values.
 Additional appropriate materials are provided for adults to help them understand and work with children.

 CRITERIA FOR MATERIALS SELECTION